znsio/specmatic-documentation/documentation/language.md

 Just make sure that the extension is ".qontract".

----

 ### Syntax Highlighting

 This is an optional step.
-Jump to [syntax reference](/documentation/contract_syntax.html#basics) if you want to skip this step.
+Jump to [syntax reference](#syntax-reference) if you want to skip this step.

 Since majority of qontract's syntax is just Gherkin, you can leverage Cucumber plugins for syntax highlighting.
 Below steps helps you work with the .qontract files in Intellij Idea with syntax highlighting, auto-suggest (only Gherkin keywords) and formatting.